oz-code/OzCodeDemo/OzCodeDemo/02.Search/README.md

 ![Search for ITestContainer](Resources/searchforitestcomponent.png)

 At first no results show.
 Press "Search deeper" to reveal the components that are registered under the _ITestComponent_ contract.
+Each time you click "Search Deeper", OzCode will widen the search and look two levels deeper into the object graph.

 ![Search deeper](Resources/searchforitestcomponentdeeper.png)